Concepts, terms and definitions

 Alarm closed

-• Display a high-priority alarm.
+• Indicates a high-priority alarm.

-• Displays a medium-priority alarm.
+• Indicates a medium priority alarm.

-• Displays a low-priority alarm.
+• Indicates a low priority alarm.

-Manual reset request
+Manually reset request